How do I avoid common mistakes when creating a site?

 - Use the right filename for your home page

-Avoiding these mistakes will make sure that building a Web site is fun, not frustrating.
+Avoiding these mistakes will make sure that building a website is fun, not frustrating.

-Avoid spaces in filenames
+Avoid spaces (and other unusual characters) in filenames

 When you upload files on the Web, avoid using spaces (or other unusual characters) in the names.
 You’re going to create links that point to these files, and links don’t normally contain spaces — or any other characters except letters, numbers, dots, hyphens and underscores, actually.